Customizing Graph Structure

 When we add data to the graph, default entity types are automatically created:

-When searching nodes in the graph, you can provide a list of types to filter the search by.
+When searching nodes in the graph, you may provide a list of types to filter the search by.
 The provided types are ORed together.
 Search results will only include nodes that satisfy one of the provided types:

 Custom Entity Types